 - off-campus volunteer opportunities

 - local and international learning and services opportunities

 - career planning information and tools

-- housing information
+- housing information on-line

-- off campus employment.
+- off campus and summer employment.

 Accommodation for Disabilities - Students who have been diagnosed with or suspect a disability which may affect their academic performance or physical wellbeing at King's are encouraged to identify themselves well in advance of the start of the term.
 The information can be provided on the course registration worksheet or a student may call the school directly and speak with either the Vice President (Academic) or the Dean of Students.
 Information and assistance is available for needs assessment.
 Only students who have professionally evaluated disabilities will be considered for special accommodation in their classes.